 In addition to delivering these messages, we encourage you to submit written comments directly to the House Ways & Means Committee to amplify these points, provide details on the current transportation challenges your state faces and the importance of a Highway Trust Fund fix to your state’s economy.
 State specific information can be found here.
 The Committee is requesting comments at http://waysandmeans.house.gov/taxreform/

-Encourage your employees to also send e-Hardhat messages to their Representative.
+Encourage your employees to also send e-Hardhat messages to their members of Congress.